Connect with us

 Sheffield United have parted company with manager and have swiftly appointed Ruben Selles as their new head coach.

-The 57-year-old, who guided his hometown club from to the top flight at the end of the 2018-19 season, leaves Bramall Lane for a second time after failing to lead the Blades to the Premier League last season.
+The 57-year-old, who guided his hometown club from to the top flight at the end of the 2018-19 season, leaves Bramall Lane for a second time after failing to lead the to the Premier League last season.

-A club statement said: “Sheffield United can confirm a mutually agreed decision has been reached for manager Chris Wilder to leave the football club.
+A club statement said: “Sheffield United can confirm a mutually agreed decision has been reached for manager Chris Wilder to leave the club.

 Chris Wilder has left his role as Sheffield United manager (Nick Potts/PA)